Big data for managers

 - You find yourself translating between data and management.

-Michael Li and Ana Hocevar offer a nontechnical overview of AI and data science.
+Michael Li and Gonzalo Diaz provide a nontechnical overview of AI and data science.
 Learn common techniques, how to apply them in your organization, and common pitfalls to avoid.
-You’ll pick up the language and develop a framework to be able to effectively engage with technical experts and utilize their input and analysis for your business’s strategic priorities and decision making.
+You’ll pick up the language and develop a framework to be able to effectively engage with technical experts and use their input and analysis for your business’s strategic priorities and decision making.

 Introduction to AI and data science